WHY USE TASKS IN QONDOR

 Suppliers: Release/confirm bookings with suppliers

 Invoicing: Deposit to customer

 Add these in the same way as above, but in a project template.

 ❕ Due date will be empty, the assignee will be set to the main Project manager, Project is set to the Project manager's new project, only tasks in "To do" will be copied, the Created by will be set to the main Project manager in the new project, Created at is the date the new project is created on.

 ❕ If using tasks in this way, we recommend establishing an internal routine to remind Project managers to amend the tasks' due dates.

 The day a task is due, you receive an early morning email displaying tasks that are due that day.
 Note that you do not receive emails for overdue tasks.

 When clicking on the task link you will be sent directly to the task list in Qondor.
 If you click on the project link you will be directed to the Project details page.

-When you click "Task list" in the Add task menu, you will see your tasks.
+Click "Task list" to access this; here you will see your tasks.
 If you access the list from a specific project, only tasks connected to that project will be displayed.